 before 2012

 Previously, the name Stanford University looked faded and inexpressive because it was gray.
-The contrast was created only by the designers splitting the words into two lines with center alignment and reducing the letters in the second row.
-In addition, a dynamic font with different stroke thicknesses and sweeping serifs was used for the inscription, as in Magneta Medium from Positype or Bamberg Serial Regular from SoftMaker.
+The designers created the contrast solely by splitting the words into two center-aligned lines and reducing the letters in the second row.
+In addition, a dynamic font with varying stroke thicknesses and sweeping serifs was used for the inscription, as in Positype’s Magneta Medium or SoftMaker’s Bamberg Serial Regular.

 2012 – today

-After the redesign, the structure of the logo remained virtually unchanged.
-The developers kept the location and size of the inscription but all the letters lowercase, except for the first “S” and “U.” The boring gray color has been replaced by a dark red, close to the shade of the Cardinal from the official palette of Stanford University.
-The font has become bolder, roughly similar to Novel Pro Regular from Atlas Font Foundry.
+After the redesign, the logo’s structure remained virtually unchanged.
+The developers kept the inscription’s location and size.
+Still, all letters were lowercase, except for the first “S” and “U.” The boring gray color has been replaced with a dark red, close to the Cardinal shade in Stanford University’s official palette.
+The font has become bolder, roughly similar to Atlas Font Foundry’s Novel Pro Regular.
 Its main feature is the disproportionate glyphs.
 For example, “v” and “y” have a noticeable difference in the height of the two diagonals, while “t” and “f” have a shorter horizontal line on the left than on the right.
-In addition, the “t” at the top has an element in the form of a concave triangle.
+In addition, the “t” at the top has a concave triangle as one of its elements.
 Many serifs are uneven in shape.

 Font and Colors

-Following the pioneering principles of Cornell University and using its experience as a model, Stanford University also took over its printing.
-There is a visual similarity between them in structure, colors, the number of edging lines, and the content of the text.
+Following Cornell University’s pioneering principles and using its experience as a model, Stanford University also took over its printing.
+They are visually similar in structure, colors, the number of edging lines, and text content.
 However, there is no similarity in other elements.

-The university uses a lot of fonts; each department’s website has its typographic standards.
-A typeface with small serifs reminiscent of Crimson Text was chosen for the logo.
+The university uses many fonts, and each department’s website has its own typographic standards.
+The logo uses a typeface with small serifs reminiscent of Crimson Text.

 The emblem color scheme includes Cardinal red (Pantone 201C), Cool gray 11C, Palo Alto green (Pantone 3298C), Process black, and neutral white.